NaomiEisen/Dictionary-Program_JavaFX/README.md

 - Scene Builder (for GUI design)
 - CSS (for styling)

+## Custom Icons

+- Custom-designed icons were created for the application's graphical user interface (GUI) using Adobe Photoshop CS6.

 ## Contributors

-- [Naomi Eisenstark] - Project Developer
+- [Naomi Eisenstark]